AlgorithmicPolicyIndex/ChatPlays/readme.md

 # Ackknowledgement
 I will attempt to continue working on this project, but come March, maybe earlier, I will be gone, at minimum, for 9 months.

+This is a personal Project of mine (check below).
+I'm realizing there's a lot of things I could do better and in fact want to do better.
+Such as services.
+My service manager is hardcoded for Twitch, Youtube and OBS.
+I want to make this a better generic and format so that plugins could introduce new services to the service handler without any errors.
+I plan on slowly piecing together a newer version.
+It will specifically be made to be compilable, so I can make an executable.
+Everything will be more modular and actually properally documented.
+To go with the better documentation, with plugins, I plan on having a well documented section of exposed functions, such as right now, the MessageBus for plugins, that passes messages from Twitch out that plugins can interact with, see [Mine Sweeper (WIP)](./plugins/minesweeper/index.js)

 # ChatPlays
 Head over to the [Wiki](https://github.com/AlgorithmicPolicyIndex/ChatPlays/wiki) to read more and specific things about Controls and Settings!